openSUSE/suse-vscode-doc/README.md

 The project's workspace settings are stored in the `.vscode` subdirectory.

-You can find my collection of configuration files for VSCode at https://github.com/openSUSE/suse-vscode-doc -- feel free to add you suggestions via GitHub Pull Requests or Issues.
+You can find my collection of configuration files for VSCode at https://github.com/openSUSE/suse-vscode-doc -- feel free to add your suggestions via GitHub Pull Requests or Issues.